Understanding and Defining Your B2B Target Market

 Aligning Offer and Target

-Regulations like MiFID II remind us of the importance of proposing financial products aligned with investor profiles.
-MiFID II specifically requires distributors to demonstrate alignment between the products offered and the needs of end clients.
-By precisely defining your targets, you avoid product/market mismatch.
-It is also a guarantee of transparency and accountability, in line with regulatory expectations.
+Regulations like MiFID II make the case for proposing financial products that fit investor profiles.
+MiFID II specifically requires distributors to demonstrate alignment between products offered and the needs of end clients.
+Precise target definition is how you avoid a product/market mismatch, and it’s also a guarantee of transparency and accountability in line with regulatory expectations.

 Implementing Adaptive Governance

-Adopt product governance based on regular performance and usage reviews.
-Organize cross-functional product committees, collect field feedback (sales insights, customer satisfaction) and evolve offerings accordingly.
-An agile approach keeps you aligned with target market expectations.
+Build product governance around regular performance and usage reviews.
+Organize cross-functional product committees, collect field feedback (sales insights, customer satisfaction), and evolve offerings accordingly.
 EY estimates that companies with structured product governance reduce launch failure rates by 25%.

 Positioning Your Offer to Create Preference